 In addition, Brent has taken the #EnginesOff pledge and is committed to avoiding engine idling throughout its operations wherever possible.

 When your vehicle is parked up and stationary please switch off your engine to help improve local air quality and clean up our air.
 Together, we can make a real difference and improve the quality of air we all breathe.

 No-idling signs have been installed outside all schools in the borough, as well as at other hotspots, to act as a visual reminder for residents to switch off.
 These areas have been chosen either due to it being a known idling hotspot or due to complaints received about vehicles idling in that area.

-Can I be fined for idling my vehicle engine?
+You can be fined for idling a vehicle engine

 Yes.
 As well as vehicle idling creating unnecessary pollution, it is also an offence under section 42 of the Road Traffic Act 1988 and the Road Traffic (Vehicle Emissions) (Fixed Penalty) (England) Regulations 2002.

 Therefore, if a vehicle driver is found to be parked up and idling unnecessarily, they can be fined £20 if they refuse to turn off their engine on request.

 How to report vehicle idling

 You can submit details through the Report Engine Idling form.